How to plan a double MSc program in the PlanApp?

 TIP: Sometimes you started your first master program in an earlier year then the second one.
 In this case it is important to change the start year of your second master program to the start year of your first master program.
 How to change the first year of your program is explained in the manual: How to add a year to/delete a year from my planning?

 4. Additional requirements are set for a double MSc program.
 Basically, each programme should have 60 unique credits including its own thesis.
-Details are to be found in the student charter at the following website:
+Details are to be found in the student charter at the following website (please copy the link and paste it in your web browser if clicking the link does not work):

 - https://www.wur.nl/nl/show/Onderwijs-en-examenregeling-Wageningen-University-OER-algemeen-deel-2020-2021.htm (Dutch)